santoshlite/Empyrial/README.md

 ## Contribution and Issues

-[Create Issue](https://github.com/ssantoshp/Empyrial/issues/new/choose) - For the larger changes (such as new features, large refactoring, etc.) it is best to first open an issue to discuss, and smaller improvements (such as document improvements, bugfixes, etc.) can be sent directly to PR
+- [Create Issue](https://github.com/ssantoshp/Empyrial/issues/new/choose) - For the larger changes (such as new features, large refactoring, etc.) it is best to first open an issue to discuss, and smaller improvements (such as document improvements, bugfixes, etc.) can be sent directly to PR

-Empyrial uses Github to host its source code, if you wish to contribute code please use the PR (Pull Request) process of github:

 - Fork [Empyrial](https://github.com/ssantoshp/Empyrial) - Click the **Fork** button in the upper right corner